sidmohite/nimbus-astro/README.md

     python setup.py install

-Note : For best results, installation should be done into a virtual Python/Anaconda environment.
+Note : It is recommended that installation be done into a virtual Python/Anaconda environment.

 ## Data Inputs
 In order to use nimbus to constrain kilonova models we first need to ensure we have the relevant